eflautt/ga-data-science/lessons/lesson-15/readme.md

 ## Demo/Codealong: Exploring Rossmann Drug Store Sales Data (10 mins)
 > INSTRUCTOR NOTE: The data setup and examples of Pandas functionality are in this README as well the starter/solution code notebook.

 We will be using data made available by a German drugstore, Rossmann.
-This data contains the daily sales made at the drugstore as well as whether there was a sale or holiday on that data.
+This data contains the daily sales made at the drugstore as well as whether there was a sale or holiday affecting the sales data.

 #### Loading the data